manfredsteyer/2019_08_26/tddd_en.md

 ![image](https://user-images.githubusercontent.com/210413/64040302-5791a480-cb22-11e9-9d3e-49817071de5b.png)

-As the quantity of domains and the complexity of each domain increases, we struggle to keep a clean, understandable, scalable architecture.
+As illustrated above, we have a large number of source code files for each domain.
+As the quantity of domains and the complexity of each domain increases, we will struggle to keep a clean, understandable, scalable architecture.

 ## Why Domain-Driven Design (DDD)

 **Question:** So how can we manage complexity in an applicaiton with many domains?

 **Answer:** We should leverage Domain-Driven Design and best practices from the Angular community.

 I've already written about the use of **[Strategic Design](https://www.softwarearchitekt.at/aktuelles/sustainable-angular-architectures-1/)** in Angular applications.
 Domain-driven design recommends subdividing an entire system into several small, possibly self-contained subdomains.

 Each subdomain should be modeled separately and receives its own Entities, which best reflect the respective business area.
-Once these subdomains have been identified, the question arises as to how they should be structured and organized

 ![image](https://user-images.githubusercontent.com/210413/64040382-83148f00-cb22-11e9-9d7b-b10ee36eec8b.png)

+## **Tactical Domain-Driven Design**

+Once these subdomains have been identified, the question arises as to how they should be structured and organized?

 **Tactical Design**, however, helps us master the increasing complexity in SPAs with clear code organization and specific constructs useful to encapsulate and hide complexity.
 Best of all, Tactical DDD is especially suitable for complex Angular solutions.

-## **Tactical Domain-Driven Design**

-this post you will learn:
+Let's dive into Tactical Design and learn about:

 - How **DDD** helps to organize our application source code as smaller, manageable, coherent parts.
 - How **MonoRepos** help implementing them